monikase/AI_Ethics/Fairness_Audit_Playbook/Historical_Context_Assessment_Tool.md

 **3.2 Automation and Scale Effects**

 - How might automation amplify historical bias compared to human decision-making?
-- Does this system reduce discretion—or conceal it behind technical abstraction?
+- Does this system reduce discretion or conceal it behind technical abstraction?

 **3.3 Feedback Loop Risks**